Are you interested in developing your use of technology to support teaching and learning?

 ***Next Cohort - Autumn 2019***

-In the meantime if you have any questions about the course or would like to register your interest please email email@example.com
+If you have any questions about the course or would like to register your interest please email email@example.com

 Please contact us if you would like any further information - firstname.lastname@example.org